What do I do when I arrive at practice?

 How do I stay up-to-date with what is going on?

 We will attempt to have any pertinent information readily available.
-There is a bulletin board for the Novice Program near the entrance to the ice.
-Please check to make certain you have all the current information when you sign in at practice.
-We will also be using email to share information.
+Information will be sent via email.
+There is a bulletin board for the Novice Program near the entrance to the outdoor ice.
+Please check to make certain you provided current information when you sign in at practice.
 Updates will also be posted to this website.

 Is there an end-of-the-year banquet?

 Yes.
-The year-end banquet is potluck style.
+The Fall/Winter year-end banquet is potluck style.
 The program will provide pizza and drinks.
 Please bring a dish to share.
 There is no charge and all family members are invited.
 Year-end awards will be given to all Roseville Novice Program participants.
-Please return rental skates at the year-end banquet.
+Please return rental skates at the end of the last practice.
 Skates not returned will be billed for the full amount of the skate purchase (minimum $250).

 Novice Speedskating Program